onnet/kazoo_popup/README.md

 It is:
  - written in Qt which promises to be crossplatform application (hopefully);
- - is NOT production ready but intended to be a simple example of using blachole whapp.
+ - is NOT production ready, but intended to be a simple example of using blachole whapp.
    (please note, that blackhole whapp doesn't support secure connectoin over SSL yet; check KAZOO-2632)

 Good luck!